galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 $$ w \leftarrow w - \eta \left( \frac{\partial F(W;x)}{\partial w} + \lambda w \right)$$

-Dropout alone, instead, does not have any way to prevent parameter values to become too large during this update phase.
-Moreover, the inverted implementation lead the update steps to become bigger, as showed below.
+Dropout alone, instead, does not have any way to prevent parameter values from becoming too large during this update phase.
+Moreover, the inverted implementation leads the update steps to become bigger, as showed below.

 ## Inverted Dropout and other regularizers

-Since Dropout does not prevent parameters to grow and overwhelm each other, applying L2 regularization (or any other regularization technique that constraint the parameter values) can help.
+Since Dropout does not prevent parameters from growing and overwhelming each other, applying L2 regularization (or any other regularization technique that constraints the parameter values) can help.

 Making explicit the scaling factor, the previous equation becomes: